-There are more than 600 fish species in SA waters!
+Fishes There are more than 600 fish species in SA waters!

-Silver Drummer Kyphosus sydneyanus
+Silver drummer Kyphosus sydneyanus

-This species is found on reefs across southern and eastern Australia, and New Zealand.
+This species is found on reefs across western, southern and eastern Australia, and New Zealand.
 This large silver-grey fish has a dark tail fin and faint stripes across the body.
-Silver Drummer grow to more than 80 cm long.
-The juveniles and young adults are commonly seen individually or in small to large groups but the largest adults rarely occur in shallow waters.
-Silver Drummer sometimes swim together with Sea Sweep.
+Silver drummer grow to more than 80cm long.
+The juveniles and young adults are commonly seen individually or in small to large groups often with sea sweep.
+The largest adults rarely occur in shallow waters.

-PHOTO: © R. Ling @ Flickr, CC BY-NC-ND 2.0
+© R. Ling @ Flickr, CC BY-NC-ND 2.0

 Zebrafish Girella zebra An abundant fish often seen in small schools around jetties, on shallow rocky reefs and also in weedy areas.
 Zebrafish have 8-10 black bars along the side of the body and bright yellow fins.
-Although Zebrafish have small mouths, their hard blunt teeth help them to eat various tough foods, including seaweed and sea squirts (cunjevoi).
-PHOTO: © J. Finn, Museum Victoria, CC BY Attribution
+Although zebrafish have small mouths, their hard blunt teeth help them eat various tough foods including seaweed and sea squirts. © J. Finn, Museum Victoria, CC BY Attribution

-Six-banded Coralfish / Moonlighter Tilodon sexfasciatus A round fish with a small pointed head and broad dark bands along the sides of the body.
+Moonlighter Tilodon sexfasciatus A round fish with a small pointed head and broad dark bands along the sides of the body.
 This species is similar to a tropical butterfly fish.
-The juveniles have large eye-spots near the top and bottom fins and a brighter yellow body than the adults.
-The larger adults (to 40 cm) are not common in the shallow waters of the gulfs, but the juveniles are often seen around jetties and on shallow reefs picking at the reef surface or the jetty piles for food.
-PHOTO 1 and 2: © J. Finn.
-Museum Victoria.
-CC BY Attribution
+The juveniles have large eye-spots near the top and bottom fins and a brighter yellow body.
+The larger adults (up to 40cm) are not common in the shallow waters of the gulfs, but the juveniles are often seen around jetties and on shallow reefs picking at the reef surface or the jetty piles for food. © J. Finn, Museum Victoria, CC BY Attribution

-Victorian Scalyfin Parma victoriae A territorial fish related to the tropical damselfishes but larger, to about 25 cm.
+Victorian scalyfin Parma victoriae

+A territorial fish related to the tropical damselfishes but larger, to about 25cm.
 Scalyfins are reef fish that defend their home cave against predators.
 They graze a crop of seaweed near the home cave to keep it from growing too high.
-The adults are a blue-grey colour, and the juveniles have an orange body with neon blue stripes and a blue eye-spot on the top fin.
-PHOTO 1: © J. Finn, Museum Victoria, CC BY Attribution PHOTO 2: © D. Muirhead, MLSSA, CC BY-SA-NC 3.0
+The adults are a blue-grey colour, and the juveniles have an orange/yellow body with neon blue stripes and a blue eye-spot on the top fin.

+© D. Muirhead, MLSSA, CC BY-SA-NC 3.0

-Western Talma / Truncate Coralfish Chelmonops curiosus Western Talma are found on reefs in Western Australia and South Australia, usually deeper than snorkelling depths but occasionally in shallow water.
+Western talma Chelmonops curiosus

+Western talma are found on reefs in Western Australia and South Australia, usually deeper than snorkelling depths but occasionally in shallow water.
 This thin deep-bodied silver and black fish has a long pointed snout, which is used to pick at small invertebrates.
-Western Talma have straight vertical edges to the fins, so another common name is the Squareback Butterflyfish.
+Western talma have straight vertical edges to the fins, so another common name is the squareback butterflyfish.
 Juveniles have an eye-spot at the edge of the top fin which may help to ward off predators.

-PHOTO 1: © D. Muirhead - MLSSA, CC BY-SA-NC 3.0
+© D. Muirhead - MLSSA, CC BY-SA-NC 3.0

-Old Wife Enoplosus armatus A black and white striped fish with a small head and long fins on top.
-The spines on the first top fin are poisonous.
-Old Wives are sometimes seen in large groups around jetties or in seagrass beds near reefs.
-Larger individuals sometimes swim slowly in pairs or singly around coastal reefs.
-The common name apparently comes from the grinding sound which the fish makes when stressed, such as when it is accidentally captured by fishers.
-PHOTO 1: © J. Finn, Museum Victoria, CC BY Attribution
+Old wife Enoplosus armatus A black and white striped fish with a small head and long fins on top.
+The spines on the first top fin contain venom.
+Old wives are sometimes seen in large groups around jetties or in seagrass beds near reefs.
+Larger individuals sometimes swim slowly in pairs around coastal reefs.
+The common name apparently comes from the grinding sound which the fish makes when stressed. © J. Finn, Museum Victoria, CC BY Attribution

-Dusky Morwong Dactylophora nigricans
+Dusky morwong Dactylophora nigricans

-A large morwong to 1.2 m long and also known as Butterfish or Strongfish.
+A large morwong that is up to 1.2m long and also known as butterfish by Aboriginal People.
 Juveniles have copper-coloured brown spots and bars on the sides of the body and larger spots on the tail.
 Adults are a silvery-green or greenish-brown colour with no spots.
 Dusky Morwong are often seen at the edges of reefs, over sand patches or in seagrass beds.
 They have a varied diet, which includes worms, small crustaceans and brown seaweeds.

-PHOTO: © S. Speight, CC BY-NC-SA
+© S. Speight, CC BY-NC-SA